DanilVusenko86/PortalDeathmatch/README.md

 -nobackground +exec portal_deathmatch
 ```
 - Download Hamachi or Radmin VPN to make a lan connection
-- Open lan tab in Server browser to view all lan servers
+- Open lan tab in Server browser in Portal to view all lan servers

 ## Disable Portal:DM
 Its easy to disable Portal:DM just delete Launch Parameters, delete portaldm folder from custom folder and unbind to standard all keys in settings